ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### ElasticSearch

 The standard garbage collection (GC) for the JVM, which Elastic uses, can stop any programming flow at an arbitrary point.
-This is called Stop the World garbage collection and is a frequent performance hazard. when 75% of a computer’s memory is clogged with unused objects, the GC executed arbitrarily and automatically.
+This is called Stop the World garbage collection and is a frequent performance hazard. when 75% of a computer's memory is clogged with unused objects, the GC executed arbitrarily and automatically.
 Such GCs can cause higher CPU usage, increased latencies, and even cause shards to relocate frequently as Elastic tries to keep the cluster balanced and enough replicas available.

-Elastic’s solution is to manually raise the % of memory being used that triggers GC to minimize the times garbage is collected.
+Elastic's solution is to manually raise the % of memory being used that triggers GC to minimize the times garbage is collected.
 This requires higher resource allocation to the system then is actually needed.

 #### RavenDB